StanfordVL/GibsonEnv/README.md

 # GIBSON ENVIRONMENT for Embodied Active Agents with Real-World Perception

 You shouldn't play video games all day, so shouldn't your AI!
-We built a virtual environment that offers real world experience for learning perception.
+We built a virtual environment simulator, Gibson, that offers real-world experience for learning perception.

 <img src=misc/ui.gif width="600">